mariamsayedd/FraudShield/README.md

 ---

 ## 💡 Inspiration
-FraudShield, an AI chatbot, was built at the **GDG Fintech AI Hackathon** (our first hackathon!).
+FraudShield, an AI chatbot, was built at the **GDG (Google Developer Groups) FinTech Hackathon** (our first hackathon!).
 Inspired by **Nsave’s mission** to provide secure saving accounts for people in unstable economies, We aimed to tackle Egypt’s critical financial challenges:
 - Rising financial scams targeting vulnerable populations.
 - Lack of financial awareness, leaving users exposed to fraud.